Skip to Content

 If you love suspension bridges as I do, you must stop at the one in the Yukon.

-Yukon Suspension Bridge over the Tutshi River
+Crossing the Yukon Suspension Bridge

 Crossing the Tutshi River, the Yukon Suspension Bridge may not be the longest or highest in Canada (that honor goes to the Skybridge in Golden).
 But it’s a fun activity for the whole family.